cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 #### `-Dlogback.configurationFile=<path>` *(optional)*

 Use this property to override the production Logback configuration bundled inside the JAR with an external configuration file.
-The `logback-debug.xml` file distributed on the release page is the recommended starting point — see [Logging and Diagnostics](#logging-and-diagnostics) for full details.
+The `logback-debug.xml` file distributed on the release page is the recommended starting point.
+See [Logging and Diagnostics](#logging-and-diagnostics) for full details.

 ```bat
 java -Dlogback.configurationFile=.\logback-debug.xml -jar cimtool-cli.jar [options...]